ThompsonBethany01/Telco_Churn/README.md

 - Logistic Regression
 - Decision Tree
 - Random Forest
 - K-Nearest Neighbors
-Evaluate the 3 top models on the alidate data set Evaluate the best model on the test data set
+Evaluate the 3 top models on the validate data set Evaluate the best model on the test data set
 ## Conclusion
 - Hypothesis testing and correlation heatmap showed that features such as tech support and device protection do affect churn, but at a lower rate than service type or contract type